anomaly/prestans-docs/source/types.rst

 ==============

-Models allow you to define rules for your API's data. prestans uses these rules to ensure the integrity of the data exchanged between the client and the server.
-If you've' used the `Django <http://djangoproject.com>`_ or `Google AppEngine <https://developers.google.com/appengine/>`_ prestans models will look very familiar. prestans models are *not* persistent.
+Models allow you to define rules for your API's data.
+Prestans uses these rules to ensure the integrity of the data exchanged between the client and the server.
+If you've' used the `Django <http://djangoproject.com>`_ or `Google AppEngine <https://developers.google.com/appengine/>`_ Prestans models will look very familiar.
+Prestans models are *not* persistent.

 .. image:: prestans_datatypes.png

 prestans types are one of the following:

-* ``prestans.types.DataType`` all prestans types are a subclass of ``DataType``, this is the most basic DataType in the prestans world.
+* ``prestans.types.DataType`` all Prestans types are a subclass of ``DataType``, this is the most basic DataType in the Prestans world.
 * ``prestans.types.DateStructure`` are a subclass of ``DataType`` but represent complex types like Date Time.
-* ``prestans.types.DateCollection`` are a subclass of ``DataType`` and represent collections like Arrays or Dictionaries (refered to as Models in the prestans world).
+* ``prestans.types.DateCollection`` are a subclass of ``DataType`` and represent collections like Arrays or Dictionaries (refered to as Models in the Prestans world).

-Each type has configurable properties that prestans uses to validate data.
+Each type has configurable properties that Prestans uses to validate data.
 It's important to design your models with the strictest case in mind.
 Use request and response filters to relax the rules for specific cases, refer to our chapter on :doc:`validation`.

-This chapter introduces you to writing Models and using it in various parts of your prestans application.
+This chapter introduces you to writing Models and using it in various parts of your Prestans application.
 It is possible to write custom ``DataType``.

-All prestans types are wrappers on Pythonic data types, that you get a chance to define strict rules for each attribute.
+All Prestans types are wrappers on Pythonic data types, that you get a chance to define strict rules for each attribute.
 These rules ensure that the data you exchange with a client is sane, ensures the integrity of your business logic and minimizes issues when persisting data.
 All of this happens even before your handler is even called.

 *Most importantly* it cuts out the need for writing trivial boilerplate code to validate incoming and outgoing data.
 If your handler is called you can trust the data is sane and safe to use.